 Under suspicion for liking little boys a little too much, Sarge seems to these sorta-scouts to be about the last adult influence they think they need as their role model...and feel they can learn as much in spite of him as they can because of him.

 Cookie, as camp cook, is the token adult of the fairer sex who is legally present and has eyes for Sarge.
 However, she does have a teen-aged daughter maned Fanny Pearl who is fodder for a most compelling near-love story and feud between Jed and Goose over her.

 Acronymed BAD, Braxton Allen Dillion is the more-than-shady antagonist attempting to be-devil the patrol and sabotage their efforts to go straight..er.

-Both books are also available electronically at the Kindle Store for $9.99 each.
+All three books are available electronically from Amazon or Book Nook for $9.99 each.

 Mail Check to:

 Taylor House Publishing 141 CR 369 Oxford, MS 38655

 It will be mailed immediately at media mail rate, so expect it in about a week

 If you would like to contact Gerald Inmon personally for any reason, including ordering a personalized copy, please do.